prefanatic/Hermes/README.md

 </manifest>
 ```

-or

-In your Android application class:
+or, in your Android application class:
 ```java
 public class MyApplication extends Application {
     @Override